Midbrain & Pons Gross Anatomy

 Gross Anatomy of the Midbrain

-The midbrain is a mesencephalic structure that extends from the superior medullary velum of the medulla oblongata (roof of the fourth ventricle) to the posterior commissure of the third ventricle.
+The midbrain is a mesencephalic structure that extends from the superior medullary velum of the pons (roof of the fourth ventricle) to the posterior commissure of the third ventricle.
 This 2 cm long structure is made up of a left and a right pedunculus cerebri or cerebral peduncles anteriorly, and four rounded structures posteriorly (corpora quadrigemini).

 The cerebral peduncles are caudal continuations of the internal capsule (a white matter structure that separates the thalamus and caudate nucleus from the lentiform nucleus [globus pallidus internus and externus, and the putamen combined]).
 The medial surface of each cerebral peduncle borders the mammillary bodies of the hypothalamus and the posterior perforated substance.
 The latter is an important access point for blood vessels supplying the midbrain, which will be discussed later.
 The space between the peduncles where the posterior perforated substance resides is known as the interpeduncular fossa.
 The optic tracts (post-chiasmatic fibers of the optic nerves) are related to the cerebral peduncles anteriorly proximal to the optic chiasm and laterally as the tracts travel distal to the chiasm.
 The uncus of the temporal lobe, lateral geniculate body (LGB) and medial geniculate body (MGB) are all in lateral relations to the cerebral peduncles; with the former being most anterior and the latter being most posterior of the structures.
 The anterior surface of the midbrain also features the emergence of CN III (oculomotor) from the superior pontine sulcus (border between the midbrain and pons).